Explore the powerful connections to black history in Kansas City, KS

 My husband and I sat talking about this one night, and decided we needed to do something different.
 It’s important to us that our two children, Evan and Erin, learn the history of our culture.
 We decided to plan a family trip to help them do just that, and we knew just where to go.

-Kansas City, Kan. has a rich history—there are several sites with interesting and engaging experiences that immerse visitors in black culture, and with a 12-year-old and a 14-year-old, enriching and attention-keeping are important.
+Kansas City, Kansas has a rich history—there are several sites with interesting and engaging experiences that immerse visitors in black culture, and with a 12-year-old and a 14-year-old, enriching and attention-keeping are important.

 BEGINNING TO LOOK BACK